materials

 -Please note: Most dip tarnish removers are designed to remove tarnish with a quick dip, leaving your silver piece in for an extended time may actually impart a discoloration on the surface that may need to be professionally removed.

 -Also note: Do not dip pearls or other soft, porous stones.
 Use a small craft brush or cotton Q-tip to dab tarnish remove around pearls or stones and rinse immediately.
-Do not use a polishing cloth on satin-finished jewelry.

 -Wash jewelry again (with mild soap) to thoroughly remove tarnish remover and/or rinse with warm water.

 -Dry thoroughly with cotton cloth or paper towel.
-To finish drying use a blowdryer.

 Method #2/Toothpaste & Toothbrush

 -Rinse with water and dry thoroughly with cotton cloth and/or paper towel.
-To finish drying use a blowdryer.

-Method #3/Baking Soda Bath
+Method #3/Batch Cleaning, Baking Soda Bath

 This is good for batch cleaning several pieces at a time or getting into deep crevices, but perhaps not safe for pearls or other soft, porous stones (turquoise, opals, etc.):